 To learn more about the power of social and emotional learning in schools, check out the following sites:

-- Use “Show me…” Because a child will be nervous, even scared, when a bully approaches, give your child plenty of opportunities to practice.
+- Use “Show me…” statements.
+Because a child will be nervous, even scared, when a bully approaches, give your child plenty of opportunities to practice.
 The more comfortable they are with what they will say, the more likely they are to use that phrase in the moment it’s needed.
 You could say, “Show me how you would tell someone to stop their mean words.”
 Think about this as your very own at-home, self-defence class.
 Act it out.
-After they say their line, practice what they will do.
-(Walk away!
-Or find an adult.)
+After they say their line, practice what they will do, walk away, or find an adult.

 - Recognize effort by using “I notice…” statements like, “I notice how you’ve been practicing what you’ll say and do.
 That’s excellent!”

 - Accept feelings.
-If we are going to help our children become emotionally intelligent in managing their feelings, we need to acknowledge and accept their feelings – even the ones we don’t like!
+If you are going to help your child become emotionally intelligent in managing their feelings, it is important to acknowledge and accept their feelings – even the ones you don’t like!
 When your child is upset, consider your response.
 You could say, “I hear you’re upset.
 What can you do to help yourself feel better?
 How can we examine ways to take action?”

 - Practice deep breathing.
 Because deep breathing is such a simple practice that can assist your child anytime, anywhere, particularly if they are scared or nervous, it’s important to get in plenty of practice so that it becomes easy to use when needed.
 Here are some enjoyable ways to practice together!6